This equipment is available for use within the Library only.

 The Suffolk University Law Library entrance is located on the sixth floor of the Sargent Building on Tremont Street.
 College of Arts and Sciences and Sawyer Business School students may use materials and check out books.
 However, College and Sawyer students must present their valid University ID to enter the Law Library or use their materials.

 Suffolk belongs to a cooperative of area libraries.
+Suffolk students may use these collections and check out circulating books from them with their Suffolk University IDs.
 Member libraries include Simmons, Emerson, Lesley, Emmanuel, Mass Art, Wheelock, Wentworth and UMASS/Boston.
-Suffolk students may use these collections and check out circulating books from them with their Suffolk University IDs.
-See FLC list at http://www.fenwaylibraries.org/ to get directions to member libraries or link to their online catalogs.
+See the list of libraries in FLO list at www.fenwaylibraries.org to get directions, or to browse member library catalogs.